 Address Range (32 bits) Description Configuration Details 0x0000_0000 to 0x0000_00FF Page-0 address space.
 This range contains header information described in the flash configuration header section.
 This address range cannot be used for storing actual bitstreams.
-These addresses are not configurable by the user.
-0x0000_1000 to 0x07FF_FFFF FPGA image 1 address space.
-The start address can be configured by the user via the current/fallback address in page-0 header.
+These addresses are not user configurable.

+Address Range (32 bits) Description Configuration Details 0x0000_1000 to 0x07FF_FFFF FPGA image 1 address space.
+The start address can be configured via the current/fallback address in the page-0 header.
 This example assumes the address starts at 0x0000_1000 for a 1 Gb bitstream.
 0x0800_0000 to 0x0FFF_FFF FPGA image 2 address space.
-The start address can be configured by the user via the current/fallback address in page-0 header.
+The start address can be configured via the current/fallback address in the page-0 header.
 This example assumes the bitstream starts at address 0x0800_0000.